 - Repaint but don’t choose white

 Colour has a major impact on our emotions and our productivity, but white is one of the worst colours to use for worker productivity.
 Similar to providing a variety of workspaces, provide a variety of colour environments tailored for different activities.
 Research links green to creativity and blue to productivity.
-Red is great for those who to be detail-oriented but does reduce the ability to think analytically and everyone dislikes yellow!
+Red is great for those who are detail-oriented but does reduce the ability to think analytically and everyone dislikes yellow!

 - Keep the noise down